security best-practices compliance

 • Log outputs for security audit trails

-API Key and Secret Management
+API Key & Secret Management

 Use Environment Variables